AntSentry/spec-kit/templates/commands/implement.md

 2. Load and analyze the implementation context:
    - **REQUIRED**: Read tasks.md for the complete task list and execution plan
    - **REQUIRED**: Read plan.md for tech stack, architecture, and file structure
+   - **IF EXISTS**: Read AGENTS.md files (repo root and feature directory) to honor repository and feature guidance as defined by the Agents.md standard
    - **IF EXISTS**: Read data-model.md for entities and relationships
    - **IF EXISTS**: Read contracts/ for API specifications and test requirements
    - **IF EXISTS**: Read research.md for technical decisions and constraints